parse-community/docs/_includes/cloudcode/cloud-code.md

 ```
 This means that the field `accType` on `Parse.User` will be 'viewer' on signup, and will be unchangable, unless `masterKey` is provided.

-The full range of Built-In Validation Options are:
+The full range of built-in Validation Options are:

-- `requireMaster`, whether the function requires a `masterKey` to run
+- `requireMaster`: whether the function requires a `masterKey` to run.
-- `requireUser`, whether the function requires a `request.user` to run
+- `requireUser`: whether the function requires a `request.user` to run.
-- `validateMasterKey`, whether the validator should run on `masterKey` (defaults to false)
+- `validateMasterKey`: whether the validator should run on `masterKey` (defaults to false).
-- `fields`, an `Array` or `Object` of fields that are required on the request.
+- `fields`: an `Array` or `Object` of fields that are required on the request.
-- `requireUserKeys`, an `Array` of fields to be validated on `request.user`
+- `requireUserKeys`: an `Array` of fields to be validated on `request.user`.

-The full range of Built-In Validation Options on `.fields` are:
+The full range of built-in Validation Options on `.fields` are:

-- `type`, the type of the `request.params[field]` or `request.object.get(field)`
+- `type`: the type of the `request.params[field]` or `request.object.get(field)`.
-- `default`, what the field should default to if it's `null`,
+- `default`: what the field should default to if it's `null`.
-- `required`, whether the field is required.
+- `required`: whether the field is required.
-- `options`, a singular option, array of options, or custom function of allowed values for the field.
+- `options`: a singular option, array of options, or custom function of allowed values for the field.
-- `constant`, whether the field is immutable.
+- `constant`: whether the field is immutable.
-- `error`, a custom error message if validation fails.
+- `error`: a custom error message if validation fails.

 You can also pass a function to the Validator.
-This can help you apply reoccuring logic to your cloud code.
+This can help you apply reoccuring logic to your Cloud Code.

 ```javascript
 const validationRules = request => {